horizonlinux/horizon/README.md

 Arch based distro with with Bootc composefs-native backend.
 It uses Plasma as the desktop enviroment.

-<small>I am so sorry to all Polish users of Horizon.
-I know that the translation is bad, but Plasma is one of the best DEs</small>
+<div> <small>I am so sorry to all Polish users of Horizon.
+I know that the translation is bad, but Plasma is one of the best DEs</small> </div>

 ## Building